Circuit Rider Program

 In 1980, the USDA Farmers Home Administration, in collaboration with NRWA, established the Rural Water Circuit Rider Program.
-This program provides a nationwide cadre of drinking water professionals to provide training and technical assistance to water utility managers, boards and operations specialists.
+This program provides a nationwide team of drinking water professionals to provide training and technical assistance to water utility managers, boards and operations specialists.
 This training is designed as on-site, hands-on, activity-based training, where participants take ownership in learning how to resolve their current and future problems.
 The program is designed to protect USDA Rural Development’s current water utility infrastructure investments and help them plan for a more sustainable future.

 - Identifying & evaluating affordable solutions to water & wastewater problems in rural areas

 - Assisting systems to rapidly respond & recover after natural & man-made emergencies such as hurricanes, earthquakes, tornadoes, floods, wildfires, ice storms and the health pandemic, COVID-19